 Financing Your Move

 Several costs come with purchasing a home, including closing costs and a down payment, which can be thousands of dollars.
 After those major expenses, it can be hard to pay for the costs of moving, too.
+That’s where taking out a moving loan can be of great help.
 A personal loan can help you finance your move with lower rates than many high-interest credit cards.

 3. Packing Tips For Common Items

 Packing can be the most tedious and time-consuming part of moving but getting your life from point A to point B safely – and securely – is what’s most important.
 Our packing tips will help you get there without too much hassle.

 Make A Moving Checklist

 Whether you hire a moving company or decide on a DIY move, there will be several details you’ll need to keep top of mind.
 Creating checklists of things to pack and things to complete leading up to the move will ensure you remember everything.

 Having a moving day itinerary will help keep you on schedule and make it a smoother process for everyone helping with the move.
 Make sure your to-do list and itinerary have the contact information of all parties involved, too, in case there’s a problem.

 You can’t start boxing things up until you have the right packing materials, which may include:

 - Packing paper to use as a buffer between items in a moving box